needle-mirror/com.unity.xr.magicleap/Documentation~/com.unity.xr.magicleap.md

-# About Magic Leap XR Plugin
+# About Magic Leap XR Support

-Use the *Magic Leap XR Plugin* package enables Magic Leap Spatial Mapping support via Unity's multi-platform XR API.
+Use the *Magic Leap XR Support* package to enable Magic Leap via Unity's multi-platform XR SDK.
 This package implements the following XR Subsystems:

 * [Display](https://docs.unity3d.com/2018.3/Documentation/ScriptReference/Experimental.XR.XRDisplaySubsystem.html)
 * [Input](https://docs.unity3d.com/2018.3/Documentation/ScriptReference/Experimental.XR.XRInputSubsystem.html)
 * [Meshing](https://docs.unity3d.com/2018.3/Documentation/ScriptReference/Experimental.XR.XRMeshingSubsystem.html)

-This version of *Magic Leap XR Plugin* supports the meshing functionality provided by the Magic Leap One:
+This version of *Magic Leap XR Support* supports the meshing functionality provided by the Magic Leap One:

 * Generate meshes of the environment
 * Generate point clouds of the environment

-# Installing Magic Leap XR Plugin
+# Installing Magic Leap XR Support

 To install this package, follow the instructions in the [Package Manager documentation](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html).

-# Using Magic Leap XR Plugin
+# Using Magic Leap XR Support

-The *Magic Leap XR Plugin* implements the native endpoints required for meshing using Unity's multi-platform XR API.
+The *Magic Leap XR Support* implements the native endpoints required for meshing using Unity's multi-platform XR API.

-Inclusion of the *Magic Leap XR Plugin* will result in the inclusion of a C# component, runtime libraries, and plugin metadata.
+Inclusion of the *Magic Leap XR Support* will result in the inclusion of a C# component, runtime libraries, and plugin metadata.

 ## Spatial Mapper